hansiemithun/json2xl/README.md

 All the datatypes are optional.
 If nothing is defined "String" dataType is considered

 ### [CSS Styles](https://github.com/hansiemithun/json2xl#css-styles)
-  1. color
+1. Color
-  2. fontSize
+2. BackgroundColor
-  3. backgroundColor
+3. FontSize

  "color" & "backgroundColor" can be either in hexadecimal or color names : #F00 or Red "fontSize" should be in pixels : 11px